 Fast Track is a three day film financing market, held during the Los Angeles Film Festival and designed to help producer-director teams “fast track” their projects forward through sixty meetings with top executives, financiers, agents, managers, distributors, granting organizations, and production companies.
 During three days of intensive meetings, participants gain valuable exposure and build vital relationships as they propel their films towards completion.

 We will begin accepting applications for the 2016 Fast Track in January.

 - A pass to the Los Angeles Film Festival

-- A pass to Film Independent Forum, which runs in the Fall
+- A pass to the American Film Market

 - Year-round support from Film Independent

 The Alfred P. Sloan Foundation will award one participant of Film Independent’s Fast Track a $20,000 production grant.